datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/stripe-api.md

 === "1.
 Sign In"

     You can access your Secret Key at your [Stripe API Keys Page](https://dashboard.stripe.com/apikeys){target=_blank}.
     Sign in if necessary.
-Click "Reveal Key"
+Click "Reveal test key" or "Real live key token" (Depending on your account)
     ![Sign in][image-8]

 === "2.
 Find your API Key"